Is Rice Water Good for Plants? 4 Things To Know

 Water From Washing Rice

 One washing is often enough, but some people might find it necessary to do it twice, depending on how dirty the rice looks.
-Some people may also be worried about the amount of arsenic in the grains.
-Brown rice is more likely to contain higher levels of arsenic from the ground than white rice.
+However, it helps to remember that rinsing the rice multiple times risks also washing away some essential nutrients.

-On the other hand, washing the rice shortly before cooking and skipping the soaking part will require more water and a longer cooking time.
+Washing the rice shortly before cooking and skipping the soaking part will require more water and a longer cooking time.
 However, even if you don’t soak the rice before cooking, it doesn’t necessarily affect the flavor or texture, especially with some white, long-grained rice varieties.
 The difference in taste is often subjective.

 Water From Soaking Rice